-The largest proportion of Serious Incidents related to suicide and serious self-harm occurred in those classified as White British 1975 (71%) were classified as White British.
-The largest proportion of non-white groups were classified as Indian (64, 2.2%) and 289 were classified as unknown.

-Data on ethnicity is generally not consistently captured across services within the health and social care sector resulting in patchy data (Iqbal et al, 2012).
-More work is required nationally and locally to effectively capture ethnicity data in incidents of self-harm and suicide to enable the effective and appropriate targeting of support to at-risk groups.
+The largest proportion of Serious Incidents related to suicide and serious self-harm occurred in by ethnicity 1975 (71%) were classified as White British.
+The largest proportion of non-white groups were classified as Indian 64 (2.2%) 289 were classified as unknown.
+More work is required locally to effectively capture ethnicity data in incidents of Self-harm and Suicide to enable the effective and appropriate targeting of support to at-risk groups.